Anirban166/Go-Codeline/README.md

 ---
 ### Constants
-- Follow camelCaps to avoid exporting via variable naming.
+- Follow camelCaps to avoid exporting via variable naming. (and PascalCase for exporting)
-- Typed constants are the regular constants with type specified, can be made of all the primitives and can't be evaluated during runtime.
+- Typed constants are the regular constants with type specified, interpolating with same type. (untyped variant can with similar types)
+- They can be made of all the primitives and can't be evaluated during runtime.
 Eg:
 ```go
 // Import "math"
 const x float64 = math.Sin(1.2) // compiler error: not a constant